earthly/website/blog/_posts/2022-01-11-golang-command-line.md

 My initial attempts to import the JSON service types into the CLI client were a failure.
 Problems encountered included:

 * **Problem:** module `module github.com/adamgordonbell/cloudservices/activitylog` was in a folder called `ActivityLog`.
-This case inconsistency caused problems when importing.
+This caused inconsistency caused problems when importing.

   **Solution** I renamed all packages to be kebab-cased. `ActivityLog` is now `activity-log`.
 Problem solved!
 * **Problem:** Backend using uint64 and frontend using int leading to `cannot use id (type int) as type uint64 in field value` everywhere.

   **Solution** use `int` everywhere.
-* **Problem:** `activity-client` and `activity-log` are two separate applications, in two separate modules in the same monorepo.
-Importing became a bit messy, with `activity-log` importing a pin git version, rather than my local version.
+* **Problem:** `activity-client` and `activity-log` are two separate applications, in two different modules, in the same monorepo.
+Importing became a bit messy, with `activity-log` importing a pinned git version rather than my local version.
   **Solution** use `replace` in `go.mod` to use local version of `activity-log` in `activity-client`.

 ``` ini